 Selective blurring has been popular in the last few years and Photoshop CS6 makes it even easier to do selective blurring.
 Unfortunately, these filters are not available as Smart Filters which means you can’t go back and edit the settings at a later time.

-5 comments on “Switching To Photoshop CS6?
+5 responses to “Switching To Photoshop CS6?
 27 New Features and Changes You Need to Know”

 Leave a Reply